Embellished Steel and Heavy Metal: A Guide to the May 2023 Premier Auction

 Share this post:

 We have a simple saying here at Rock Island Auction Company: GOLD IS GOOD!
-If you need further elaboration, this blog post might not be for you because we are listing off some of the most beautiful, shiniest, and most alluring gold items found in the upcoming May 14-16 Premier Firearms Auction taking place in only a few short weeks!
+If you need further elaboration, this blog post might not be for you because we are listing off some of the most beautiful, shiniest, and most alluring gold items found in our upcoming auctions.

 Who doesn’t love gold?
 Its luster has been significant in human societies for thousands of years.
 Beyond just its physical appeal, gold is considered by many to be a good investment to counter inflation found in currencies and is less volatile and risky than stocks.
 All that being said, gold is attractive, valuable, and tends to appreciate the longer you hold on to it.